rarible/protocol/docs/faq.md

 ### What does the [union-service](https://github.com/rarible/union-service) repo do?

-[Union service](https://docs.rarible.org/#architecture) is a layer that connects different Blockchain APIs.
+[Multichain service](https://docs.rarible.org/#architecture) also known as `union service` is a layer that connects different Blockchain APIs.
 It sits on top of all of them.

 ### What kind of fee model does the protocol use?